UniqueEpiphany/Philosophy/PersonalThoughts/Management/Hiring.md

 What I like about this excerpt from Steve Jobs is that it shows you just how passionate he was about hiring the best people.
 And he took it seriously – it wasn’t something to be rushed.

 But he also gives sound reasoning.
 I don’t think anyone could argue the fact that spending time hiring good people is the best investment of your time.

+Every company should be extremely serious about hiring people, because it is eventually people that make impact on company.
+And we should avoid using third-party headhunter to recruit people.
+Every company has its unique culture, headhunters aren't familier with your culture and most of them don't know how to access candidates' skill, experience and personality.
+Interviwer should be a person who is familier with company culture and know exactly what kind of people this job is looking for and should have enough experience to judge a candidate's experience and personality.